mintdawn/Rasmussen-CIS4655/README.md

   * There are a ton of cards that are each holding a piece of data from the Cat Facts API.

 The transparent black block of text in the jumbotron could use some work.
 I'd like it to float to the left when viewed from a large device and then become centered with smaller text on smaller device.
 That might be a lesson for another day though.

+11/30/2018

+I completed and committed the Module 4 Course Project files.
+I made a ton of mistakes again with this project.
+I keep misunderstanding the assignments but, hopefully the finished work is okay.
+For this project, I was supposed to create a new page based on a wireframe I should have done in the activity but, I made a whole new page there as well instead of a wireframe.
+Oh well, practice makes perfect.
+This page should have the same Bootstrap component requirements as the Mod 4 Activity.
+It does have these but it is slightly different.
+I found a more responsive way to layout the cards thanks to this [tutorial project](https://codepen.io/smashtheshell/pen/qRRdvb).
+I am sorry about the mix up.
+These challenges are so fun I am getting ahead of myself.